 Pack Up.
 Pitch In.

 The Pack Up.
 Pitch In. program is an important part of moving out of the residence halls.
-This program was created 23 years ago to divert students’ unwanted items from landfills and instead provide a way for residents to properly recycle materials and repurpose those items before they depart from campus.
+This program was created over 20 years ago to divert students’ unwanted items from landfills and instead provide a way for residents to properly recycle materials and repurpose those items before they depart from campus.
 Residents are encouraged to donate non-perishable food and personal care items to local food banks and organizations.

 Clean Plates at State: A Food Waste Audit